sbooth/SFBAudioEngine/README.md

 ## Decoding

 [Audio decoders](Decoders/) in SFBAudioEngine are broadly divided into two categories, those producing PCM output and those producing DSD output.
-Audio decoders read data from an [SFBInputSource](Input/SFBInputSource.h) which may refer to a file, buffer, or network source.
+Audio decoders read data from an [SFBInputSource](Input/SFBInputSource.h) which may refer to a file, buffer, or data.

 All audio decoders in SFBAudioEngine implement the [SFBAudioDecoding](Decoders/SFBAudioDecoding.h) protocol.
 PCM-producing decoders additionally implement [SFBPCMDecoding](Decoders/SFBPCMDecoding.h) while DSD decoders implement [SFBDSDDecoding](Decoders/SFBDSDDecoding.h).